MicrosoftDocs/cpp-docs/docs/cpp/support-for-cpp11-14-17-features-modern-cpp.md

  [[In This Article](#top)]

 ###  <a name="lambdas"></a> Lambdas
  After [lambda functions](../cpp/lambda-expressions-in-cpp.md) were voted into the Working Paper ([version "0.9"](http://go.microsoft.com/fwlink/p/?LinkID=235098)) and mutable lambdas were added ([version "1.0"](http://go.microsoft.com/fwlink/p/?LinkID=235099)), the Standardization Committee overhauled the wording.
 This produced lambdas  [version "1.1"](http://go.microsoft.com/fwlink/p/?LinkID=235100), which is now fully supported.
 The lambdas v1.1 wording clarifies what should occur in corner cases like referring to static members or nested lambdas.
 This fixes problems that are triggered by complex lambdas.
 Additionally, stateless lambdas are now convertible to function pointers.
 This is not in the N2927 wording, but it is counted as part of lambdas v1.1 anyway.
 [C++11](http://go.microsoft.com/fwlink/p/?LinkID=235092)**5.1.2 [expr.prim.lambda]/6** has this description: "The closure type for a `lambda-expression` with no `lambda-capture` has a public non-virtual non-explicit const conversion function to pointer to function having the same parameter and return types as the closure type’s function call operator.
 The value returned by this conversion function shall be the address of a function that, when invoked, has the same eﬀect as invoking the closure type’s function call operator."
-(The [!INCLUDE[cpp_dev11_long](../build/includes/cpp_dev11_long_md.md)] implementation is even better than that, because it makes stateless lambdas convertible to function pointers that have arbitrary calling conventions.
+(The Visual Studio 2012 implementation is even better than that, because it makes stateless lambdas convertible to function pointers that have arbitrary calling conventions.
 This is important when you are using APIs that expect things like `__stdcall` function pointers.)

  [[In This Article](#top)]